bevyengine/rfcs/rfcs/45-stageless.md

    2. This is technically stricter than is necessary: a label could be both if-needed-before and if-needed-after another label.
 This would work as long as there were no incompatible systems, but this is almost certainly a logic bug that we should fail on.
 2. The cached schedule graph contains a cycle.
    1. This is computed after if-needed orderings are resolved into strict orderings.
-3. A system wishes to mutate data that is shared between two systems of an atomic group, and wishes to run between those members of the group.

 ## Drawbacks